In order to develop Android applications, you must have the following software installed on your system:

 The following packages are required for native development:

 The Android Native Development Kit (NDK) is a toolset that allows you to implement parts of your app using native code languages such as C and C++.
-It is used extensively by the sample applications included with this release.
+It is used extensively by the sample applications which come with this release.